Stay or Switch: Competitive Online Algorithms for Energy Plan Selection in Energy Markets with Retail Choice: Empirical Evaluations

 \subsubsection{Cost Benchmark}

-As discussed in Section \ref{sec:intro}, we view current consumers as stationary plan users, who do not change their original plan throughout an entire year.
-Since the fixed-rate plan from East Coast Power \& Gas is the lowest in 2017, we assume customers sticking to the variable-rate plan offered by this retailer.
-We evaluate their cost reduction by applying different algorithms.
+Following discussions in Section \ref{sec:intro}, baseline households do not change plans throughout the year.
+We set them choosing the fixed-rate plan offered by Eligo Energy NY, LLC.
+We evaluate their new cost by applying various algorithms.